dev-academy-phase4/cs/week1/spiral/setup.md

 Go to the test explorer and choose _Run All_.
 The test you've just written will be discovered and run after the project builds.
 Hopefully you should see a little green tick.

-So there's a bit going on here.
+There's a bit going on here.
 Tests are normally given the _decorator_ `[Fact]`.
 They have accessibility `public` and don't return anything.
 If you're familiar with tape testing in JavaScript, the above test is equivalent to:

 ```js
 test('Working', t => {